AutoEval Done Right: Using Synthetic Data for Model Evaluation: Introduction

 This work introduces methods for \emph{autoevaluation done right}.
 Given a small amount of human data and a large amount of synthetic data, we will construct autoevaluation procedures that combine these datasets to get better estimates of performance.

 In other words, our methods will increase the effective sample size of human data without compromising statistical validity.
 Intuitively, we use the limited human data in order to measure the bias of the synthetic data.
 Then, we evaluate the model on the synthetic data and correct the bias using this estimate.
 The core statistical tool used for this debiasing is called prediction-powered inference~(\texttt{PPI})~\cite{angelopoulos2023prediction}; we will describe this tool in detail in the coming text.
-Figure~\ref{fig:llm_main} illustrates that our approach, applied to rank language models on the Chatbot Arena dataset~\cite{Zheng2023-zy, chiang2024chatbot}, effectively increases effective sample sizes by up to 50\% compared to a classical test.
-This approach can improve both metric-based evaluations~(Section~\ref{section:mean_estimation}) and pairwise-comparison-based evaluations~(Section~\ref{section:ranking}), and can readily be applied using an existing Python software.\footnote{ \url{https://github.com/aangelopoulos/ppi_py} } We will include code snippets throughout for producing more precise unbiased evaluations.
+This approach can improve both metric-based evaluations~(Section~\ref{section:mean_estimation}) and pairwise-comparison-based evaluations~(Section~\ref{section:ranking}), and can readily be applied using an existing Python software.
+We will include code snippets throughout for producing more precise unbiased evaluations.
 These lower-variance evaluations are also accompanied by confidence intervals.